-In May 2014, the IASB issued IFRS 15, which provides a single, principles based five-step model for revenue recognition to be applied to all customer contracts, and requires enhanced disclosures.
+In May 2014, the IASB issued IFRS 15, which provides a single, principles based five-step model for revenue recognition to be applied to all customer contracts and requires enhanced disclosures.
 This standard is effective January 1, 2018 and allows early adoption.
 The Company has not early adopted this standard and is currently assessing the impact that this standard will have on the consolidated financial statements.
+Based on the assessment performed thus far, the Company does not expect any changes to its revenue recognition, or any material changes to its internal controls or data systems.
+The Company will finalize its assessment in the first quarter of 2018.